ki-preclinical-imaging-and-testing/science_data_kit/project/roadmap_index.md

 4. **Performance Optimization**: Profiling and optimizing critical code paths, implementing parallel processing, optimizing memory usage, and improving database performance to make the SDK more efficient and scalable.

-5. **Advanced Features**: Implementing advanced features such as advanced query builder, batch requests, caching mechanism, and integration with data analysis pipeline and reporting engine to enhance the SDK's capabilities.
+5. **Advanced Features**: Implementing advanced features such as advanced query builder, batch requests, data analysis pipeline integration, caching mechanism, and integration with reporting engine to enhance the SDK's capabilities.

 6. **User Interface Enhancements**: Adding customizable user preferences, implementing responsive design for mobile devices, and adding accessibility features to improve the user experience.